rogersanick/three_cgol/README.md

-# Decay
+# ThreeCGoL

-_A multi-organism Conway's Game of Life implementation.
+## _A multi-organism Conway's Game of Life implementation.
 Constructed as a building block for the upcoming decentralized game, Flourish and Decay._

 Welcome!
 Thanks for checking out this project.
 If you've been creating long enough, you've ruined something by making it too complicated.
 So I'm open-sourcing a 3D, multi-organism version of Conway's Game of Life.
 Enjoy!